lonekorean/wordpress-export-to-markdown/README.md

 - Type: `boolean`
 - Default: `true`

 Enable to have the script prompt you for each option.
-Disable to skip the wizard entirely and use default values for any options not specified via the command line.
+Disable to skip the wizard and use default values for any options not specified via the command line.

 ### Path to WordPress export file?